-Bankruptcy filings in federal court dropped nearly 13 percent in the 2014 calendar year.
-But consumers still reeling from the economic collapse continue to seek shelter using either a Chapter 7 or Chapter 13 protection (you can learn more about the difference between the two here and here).
+Bankruptcy filings in federal court have dropped nearly 35 percent in the past five years.
+But consumers still reeling from the economic collapse continue to seek shelter using either a Chapter 7 or Chapter 13 protection.
 These tools can help veterans in financial distress get their overall fiscal health back on track.
-But they do come with some negative consequences, which generally includes a sizable hit to your credit score.
+But they do come with some negative consequences, which generally include a sizable hit to your credit score.

 With a Chapter 7 bankruptcy, VA-approved lenders will typically wait until you’re at least two years beyond the date of discharge.
 Some veterans who file for Chapter 13 bankruptcy protection may be eligible for a VA loan just 12 months removed from their filing date.
 In either case, satisfactory credit and no late payments during that time will be critical factors.